Emmanuelraj/simple-security-inmemory/README.md

 # simple-security-inmemory
-Securing web application using in memory
+ Securing web application using in memory simple login welcome and logout page

 # Technologies :